Guide: Serial communication over uart

 • On the usb-serial, identify the pins labeled transmit TX, receive RX, and ground GND.

 Careful with the connections The connections run from one device's TX to the other's RX, i.e. the data transmitted by your laptop is received by your Pi and vice versa.
 Connecting TX to TX and RX to RX is not correct!
 Also note that the pins on your USB-serial may be in different positions or have different label names.
-Don't just follow the photo blindly!
+Don't just follow the photo blindly.

 Once you have verified that your connections are correct, plug the usb-serial into your laptop or usb hub and then power up the Pi.
 You now have a serial connection!

-Commnication over tty: minicom
+Commnication over tty: tio

 For uart communication to succeed, the transmitter and receiver must agree on device, baud rate, use of start, parity, and stop bits, and so on.
 In this course, we will be using these settings: